Updated July 12, 2025

 - Time-consuming, as testers need to discover vulnerabilities through trial and error: Unlike other testing methods where testers have access to internal information, black box testing requires testers to rely on trial and error to discover vulnerabilities, which can be time-consuming.

-- May only identify surface-level vulnerabilities, without deeper insights into the system’s architecture: Since black box testers lack internal knowledge, they may only identify surface-level vulnerabilities without gaining a deeper understanding of the system’s architecture.
+- May only identify surface-level vulnerabilities, without deeper insights into the system’s architecture: Since black box testers lack internal knowledge, they may only identify surface-level vulnerabilities without understanding the system’s architecture.

-- Does not take into account internal threats or insider attacks: Black box testing focuses solely on external threats and may not uncover vulnerabilities that are specific to internal threats or insider attacks.
+- Does not consider internal threats or insider attacks: Black box testing focuses solely on external threats and may not uncover vulnerabilities specific to internal threats or insider attacks.

 White Box Penetration Testing